urbanware-org/pwned-local/README.md

 The [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) website provides a giant password list to check for exposed passwords online.

-Even though the website protects the privacy of searched passwords, some people still do not want to enter their passwords online.
+Even though, the website protects the privacy of searched passwords, some people still do not want to enter their passwords online.

-However, it also provides the password list as a downloadable text file and *pwned-local* allows to search that list for exposed passwords offline on the local machine.
+Alternatively, the website used to provide the password list as a downloadable plain text file and *pwned-local* allows to search that list for exposed passwords offline on the local machine.

+However, the password list is no longer directly downloadable as a plain text file from the website and has to be obtained another way.
+For details see the the [password list](#password-list) information inside the [requirements](#requirements) section below.

-This is just a rudimentary tool due to the fact that it simply processes the password list line by line which is not really performant.
+This is just a rudimentary tool which simply processes the password list line by line, which is not really performant.
 Furthermore, the code should be revised in general.
-It works so far, but it does not look very nice.

 [Top](#pwned-local)